 Information relating to IPEA’s other functions can be found at the about IPEA page.

-IPEA’s multi-layered approach to assurance takes account of the different types of parliamentary work expenses being accessed, and the need for public accountability.
+IPEA’s multi-layered approach to assurance takes into consideration the different types of parliamentary work expenses being accessed, and the need for public accountability.

 The different approaches to assurance are outlined in IPEA’s Statutory audit function fact sheet.

 Members of the Authority decide whether, or not, to publish their decision(s).
-Published audits and rulings can be viewed here.
+View the published audits and rulings.

 IPEA’s oversight provides assurance to the public, parliamentarians and their staff that parliamentary work expenses are being used in accordance with the Framework under which these expenses are prescribed.
 IPEA does this at arm’s length from government.